openedx/license-manager/docs/decisions/0004-renewal-processing.rst

 is set to ``True``.
 We'll introduce a process to routinely look for expired plans associated with a renewal and do the following:

-* Mark each of the associated licenses as transferred.
 * Set the original plan's expiration date

 No backfilling of data